SyaibanAhmadRamadhan/http-log-wrap/README.md

 - `date`: Two-digit day of the month (e.g., 15).
 - `HourMinute`: Time of release in 24-hour format, combined as HHMM (e.g., 2307 for 11:07 PM).

+## noted
+When using OpenTelemetry functions, avoid overwriting the request context with the new context created by otel.Tracer (for example, using r = r.WithContext(newCtxSpan)).
+Make sure to always maintain the original request context so that the values and information associated with that context remain accessible.

 ## Contact
 For questions or support, please contact ibanrama29@gmail.com